 Uganda

-Uganda isn’t just one of Africa’s most underrated countries; it’s also one of the best countries in the world to visit if you’re looking for animals and adventure.
+Uganda isn’t just one of Africa’s most underrated countries; it’s also one of the best countries in the world to visit if you’re hoping to see animals and looking for adventure.
 While most tourists flock to Kenya, South Africa, or Tanzania for safaris, Uganda is a cheaper and quieter option.
 It’s also one of the only places in the world where you can go mountain gorilla trekking.

 Bwindi Impenetrable Forest and Mgahinga National Park are where to head to see these intelligent gentle giants – and if you’d like to take a more traditional safari, there are many parks where you can spot lions, cheetahs, giraffes, and elephants.
 Outdoor adventure abounds here: you can go rafting on the Nile, swim in the shimmering Kyaninga crater lake, and hike the craggy peaks of the Rwenzori Mountains.